|Oracle E-Business Suite Integrated SOA

 Use the following steps to execute the diagnostic tests for Integrated SOA Gateway and view the reports:

-Log on to Oracle E-Business Suite with the username that has been assigned to the above roles.
+Log on to Oracle E-Business Suite as a user who has been assigned to the above roles.

 Select the Application Diagnostics responsibility from the Navigator and click the Diagnose link.